 Retinitis pigmentosa (RP) is a genetic condition that leads to vision loss over time.
-A person first loses their night vision, then their daytime vision.
+Typically, someone with RP first loses night vision, followed by a loss of peripheral vision over time.

-Often, people with RP have other eye problems that affect vision, such as cloudy lenses (cataracts) or swelling of the retina.
+Often, people with RP have other eye problems that affect vision, such as high refractive errors, cloudy lenses (cataracts), or swelling of the retina.
+There may be a family history of blindness.

-In most types of retinitis pigmentosa (ret-in-EYE-tis pig-men-TOE-suh), the loss of night vision begins around age 10 and continues into adulthood.
+In most types of retinitis pigmentosa (ret-in-EYE-tis pig-men-TOE-suh), the loss of night vision begins in early adolescence and continues into adulthood.
 Sometimes it can begin earlier or later.

 Vision loss happens slowly.
 When it starts, a child may: